Seneca-BSA/bsa/docs/ses250/lab5.md

 </font>

 ## Objectives
-- To understand the relationship between the capacitance and the seperation distance of a parallel sheets capacitor
+- To understand the relationship between the capacitance and the separation distance of a parallel sheets capacitor
 - To understand and verify Kirchhoff's Law

 ## Purpose
 - Assemble electronic components onto a breadboard
-- Measure capacitance of a capacitor using a digital multimeter (DMM)
+- Measure the capacitance of a capacitor using a digital multimeter (DMM)

 ## Important Rules for this Lab